 - Some information contains numbers and statistics.
 Is the source of the numbers listed?
 Is it a reliable source?

 - Does something on the website appear to be someone’s opinion rather than a fact?
 If so, is the opinion from a qualified person or group?
 This could include a doctor or medical organization.

 Health information is constantly changing.
 Researchers learn new things about diseases and their treatments all the time.
 Good health-related information should be up to date.
 Many webpages will post the date when the page was last reviewed or updated.
 You can usually find this date at the very bottom of the page.
 If this date isn’t included, check to see whether the page has a copyright line.
 This tells you when the information was originally written.
 Look for pages that have been reviewed in the past 1 to 2 years.
 If it’s been longer than that, look for more recently updated information.

 Who is responsible for the content of the website?

-These sites are usually the most reliable sources of health information because they’re usually not supported by for-profit companies, such as drug or insurance companies.
+These sites are usually the most reliable sources of health information.
+They’re usually not supported by for-profit companies.
+These could include drug or insurance companies.
 However, you still need to find out where these sites get their information.

-Websites published by an individual.
-Websites published by individuals may offer support and advice about coping with certain conditions and their treatments.
-These sites can contain reliable and useful information.
-However, it’s very important to double-check health information you see on a website published by an individual.
-While many of these sites contain good information, some may contain myths or rumors.
+Websites published by individuals may offer support and advice.
+They can help you cope with certain conditions and their treatments.
+They can contain reliable and useful information.
+However, it’s very important to double-check health information on these sites.
+Many of them do contain good information.
+But some may contain myths, rumors, or misinformation.